Overcoming Obstacles to Good Writing Instruction

 When it comes to writing instruction, it seems like those issues are magnified.
 Even for ELA teachers, it can be a struggle to include meaningful writing instruction.

-Say they find time to squeeze in a mini-lesson and a quick activity.
-Will teachers have time to really look at their students’ writing and give feedback that will help their students improve their skills?
+Even if teachers find time to squeeze in a mini-lesson and a quick activity, will they have time to really look at their students’ writing and give feedback that will help their students improve their skills?

 In some cases, time isn’t as much of an issue is as the teacher’s lack of knowledge or confidence in writing instruction.
 Not all teacher-prep programs supply their students with adequate instruction, practice, or resources in the teaching of writing.
 What then?